Yulia Tymoshenko: Deputy Prime Minister for fuel and energy

 From late December 1999 to January 2001, Tymoshenko was the Deputy Prime Minister for the fuel and energy sector in the cabinet of Viktor Yushchenko.
 She officially left parliament on 2 March 2000.
 Under her guidance, Ukraine's revenue collections from the electricity industry grew by several thousand percent.
 She scrapped the practice of barter in the electricity market, requiring industrial customers to pay for their electricity in cash.
 She also terminated exemptions for many organizations which excluded them from having their power disconnected.
 Her reforms meant that the government had sufficient funds to pay civil servants and increase salaries.

 In 2000, Tymoshenko's government provided an additional 18 billion hryvna for social payments.
 Half of this amount was collected due to withdrawal of funds from shadow schemes, the ban on barter payments and the introduction of competition rules to the energy market.

 On 18 August 2000, her husband Oleksandr Tymoshenko, CEO of United Energy Systems of Ukraine (UESU), was detained and arrested.
 Tymoshenko herself stated that her husband's arrest was the result of political pressure on her.
 On 19 January 2001, Kuchma ordered Tymoshenko to be dismissed.
 Then, Yushchenko silently accepted her dismissal, despite her achievements in the energy sector.
 Ukrainian media called it "the first betrayal of Viktor Yushchenko".
 Soon after her dismissal, Tymoshenko took leadership of the National Salvation Committee and became active in the Ukraine without Kuchma protests.
-The movement embraced a number of opposition parties, such as Yulia Tymoshenko Bloc, "Fatherland", Ukrainian Republican Party, Ukrainian Conservative Republican Party, "Sobor", Ukrainian Social-Democratic Party, Ukrainian Christian-Democratic Party and Patriotic Party.
+The movement embraced a number of opposition parties, such as Yulia Tymoshenko Bloc (BYuT, led by "Fatherland"), Ukrainian Republican Party, Ukrainian Conservative Republican Party, "Sobor", Ukrainian Social-Democratic Party, Ukrainian Christian-Democratic Party and Patriotic Party.

-Campaigns against Kuchma and 2002 election
+First criminal persecution

+Electoral campaigning and first arrest

+Our government was doing almost an underground work under the rigorous pressure of president Kuchma and criminal-oligarchic groups.
+All anti-shadow and anti-corruption initiatives of the Cabinet of Ministers were being blocked, while the Government was being an object of blackmailing and different provocations.
+People were arrested only because their relatives were working for the Cabinet of Ministers and were carrying out real reforms that were murderous for the corrupted system of power.